RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials.md

 title: Tutorials
 permalink: /Tutorials/
 ---
-Here you will find tutorials showing you how to use vui-ad-hoc-alexa-recognizer
+Here you will find tutorials showing you how to use vui-ad-hoc-alexa-recognizer.

+## Recognizer tutorials

 <a class="page-link" href="{{ "/Tutorials/HelloWorld/" | relative_url }}">Hello World</a>